AndrewColligan/Paper-Reading-Notes/Notes/Point-Cloud/PointNet++.md

 # Contributions
 ## Problem addressed / Motivation
-- Point clouds are captured by 3D scanners such as from autonomous vehicles.
+- Point clouds are captured by 3D scanners, such as for autonomous vehicles.
-- PointNet does not capture local structures induced by the metric space, points lives in, limiting its ability to recognise fine-grained patterns and generalise to complex scenes.
+- PointNet does not capture local structures induced by the metric space, where the points lives in.
+This limits its ability to recognise fine-grained patterns and generalise to complex scenes.
 - How to generate the partitioning of the point set?
 - How to abstract sets of points or local features through a local feature learner?